microsoft/vscode-jupyter/README.md

 -   **Step 3.** Install the [Jupyter Extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter)

 -   **Step 4.** Open or create a notebook file and start coding!

--   **Special Note:** The Jupyter Extension in VS Code Insiders will include our Native Notebooks experience by default.
-Because we are running in VS Code Insiders and this build is updated every day, there may be times when our extension may fail to work at all.
-We do attempt to ensure that this doesn't happen frequently.
-If it does, we strive to provide an updated extension build by the next business day.
-However, if you'd like to opt out of the native experience while working in VS Code Insiders:
-    -   Open the command palette (Windows: Ctrl + Shift + P, macOS: Command + Shift + P) and select "Preferences: Open Settings (JSON)"
-    -   Add the following code to your JSON settings:
-        `"jupyter.experiments.optOutFrom": ["NativeNotebookEditor"],`

 ## Notebooks Quick Start